UST-MICO/docs/domain_model.rst

         Human readable description of this service.

     * serviceInterfaces
-        List of interfaces provided by this service.
+        The list of interfaces provided by this service.

+    * serviceCrawlingOrigin
+        Indicates where this service originates from, e.g., GitHub (downloaded and built by MICO) or DockerHub (ready-to-use image).

+*Optional fields*

+    * dependencies
+        The list of services that this service requires in order to run normally.

-    * vcsRoot
+    * predecessor
-        The URL to the root directory, e.g. the corresponding GitHub respository.
+        Same MicoService with previous version.

     * dockerfilePath
         The relative (to vcsRoot) path to the Dockerfile.

-*Optional fields*

     * dependencies
         List of services this service requires in order to run normally.